Pavithra-Y/Simple-Game/README.md

 When you click on fight to death button 2 random hero's are choosed and fight occur's between these hero's one of the hero wins the match.

-Become Champion gives the top high scorer in the matches.
+Become Champion button shows one Hero with the top high scorer in the matches.